 What's this about used games?

-When the Xbox One was initially announced in 2013, a considerable uproar followed, as Microsoft had announced heavy restrictions on physical games.
+When the Xbox One was initially announced in 2013, a considerable uproar followed since Microsoft had announced heavy restrictions on physical games.
 Specifically, players would have games tied to their accounts, meaning that lending or selling games would be near impossible.
-When Sony announced the PlayStation 4 shortly after, it famously took a jab at the company when it announced players would have no restrictions on any games.
+When Sony announced the PS4 shortly after, it famously took a jab at the company when it announced players would have no restrictions on any games.

-While the present-day landscape of games is extremely digital, and while Xbox did end up changing its policies, players have since been very cautious about how companies will handle this going forward.
-Fortunately, it seems highly likely that Sony will not be placing any type of restrictions on physical games for the PS5.
+While the present-day landscape of games is extremely digital, and while Xbox did end up changing its policies, players have since been cautious about how companies will handle this going forward.
+Fortunately, Sony did not place any type of restrictions on physical games for the PS5.
 However, if you're looking to play your physical collection on the new system be sure to avoid the PS5 Digital Edition as true to its name, that console only plays digital games.

 Will there be any restrictions?

-Much like it is in present-day, the PlayStation 5 should allow players to use any type of physical game they want in the PS5, granted that it stays in the disc tray and is computable with the console.
-Players looking to wait to pick up some of the new releases for the PlayStation 5 shouldn't have to worry at all on this front.
+The PS5 allows players to use any type of physical game they want in the PS5, granted that it stays in the disc tray and is compatible with the console.
+Players looking to wait to pick up some of the new releases for the PS5 shouldn't have to worry at all on this front.